-In BGP, PE6 advertises a VPN-IPv4 route and includes the service SID End.DT4 (equivalent in SR-MPLS to the service label in the label per-VRF model).
-In SRv6, the difference is the End.DT4 SID contains both the function value that identifies the specific VRF-ID in PE6 and the locator prefix that provides the reachability to router PE6.
+In BGP, PE6 advertises a VPN-IPv4 route and includes the End.DT4 service SID, which is equivalent to the SR-MPLS service label in the label per-VRF model.
+Unlike the SR-MPLS service label, the SRv6 End.DT4 SID contains both the function value that identifies the specific VRF-ID in PE6 and the locator prefix that provides the reachability to router PE6.